CPU Isolation – Introduction – by SUSE Labs (part 1)

 - Maintain perf events, etc…

 It is no surprise that such an interrupt executing 100 to 1000 times a second can be an issue for extreme workloads relying on an undisturbed, jitter-free CPU.
 Although fast, these interrupts still steal a few CPU cycles and can trash the CPU cache, resulting in cache misses when the user task resumes after the interrupts.
 So we want to spare the tick on such workload.
 This problem can’t be solved easily because the timer tick of a CPU can’t be affine to a different CPU just like many other hardware IRQs.
 It can’t be threaded either.
 And fundamentally, given the nature of its work, the issue has to be sorted out locally on the CPU scope.
-As a matter of fact, until 2.6.21 (2007), there was no mechanism at all to leverage the tick.
+As a matter of fact, until 2.6.21 (2007), there was no mechanism at all to break the periodicity of the tick.
 Its behaviour looked like the following picture:

 Figure 1: The periodic timer tick implementation